-But be careful.
-Because vendors are motivated to sell, they may tell you what you want to hear.
-If things seem a little too good to be true, they probably are.
+Keep in mind that vendors are motivated to sell, and they may tell you what you want to hear.
+If things seem a little too good to be true, then they probably are.

 Focus First on Expenses

-Now it’s time to dig in to the numbers.
+Now it’s time to dig into the numbers.
 Expenses are much easier to forecast than income.
-If you’re getting close to opening you probably know your rent, utilities, and other fixed costs.
+You probably know your rent, utilities, and other fixed costs if you’re getting close to opening.

-Costs like advertising, legal and licensing fees, and costs of goods sold are harder to forecast but not as hard as sales.
+Costs like advertising, legal and licensing fees, and costs of goods sold are harder to forecast.

-For marketing, double your estimates and for legal, insurance, and licensing, triple your number.
-These expenses are always higher than you originally thought.
+For marketing, double your estimates, and triple your number for legal, insurance, and licensing.
+These expenses are always higher than you originally think.

 Make Two Sales Projections